osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ### `<collision>` and `<visual>` elements

 These tags work essentially the same in Gazebo as in Rviz.
-Its important that you specify both though, because unlike some ROS applications, Gazebo will not use your `<visual>` elements as `<collision>` elements if you do not explicitly specify a <collision> element.
+It is important that you specify both though, because unlike some ROS applications, Gazebo will not use your `<visual>` elements as `<collision>` elements if you do not explicitly specify a `<collision>` element.
 Instead, Gazebo will treat your link as "invisible" to laser scanners and collision checking.

 #### Simplify collision model